 - Using special tools, you can interpret images and scans, providing your expertise without being physically present in the hospital, clinic, mobile radiology clinic, or other location that generated the image.

-- Telemedicine made possible to provide medical services without being in the patient’s location and that improves the patient experience and patient care.
+- Telemedicine made it possible to provide medical services without being in the patient’s location and that improves the patient experience and patient care.

-- It also makes it possible for patient to consult with a specialist – such as a neuro-radiologist or a pediatric radiologist – for real-time consultation that’s streamlined and efficient for both parties and that speeds up patient diagnosis and the start of a treatment plan.
+- It also makes it possible for patients to consult with a specialist – such as a neuro-radiologist or a pediatric radiologist – for real-time consultation that’s streamlined and efficient for both parties and that speeds up patient diagnosis and the start of a treatment plan.
 Patients who need to consult with you after a scan or X-ray can also do so from their remote locations without the need to travel to your office or wait in your reception area.

 - For emergency treatment, teleradiology can improve the amount of time spent under costly ER care.
 While teleradiology cuts costs for hospitals, it should be noted that it also cuts costs for patients and payers.

 - Teleradiology can also be used as an educational device with case presentations provided by educational centers for groups of clinical radiologists or individuals in their own hospitals.
-This is especially significant for continuing education for rural health practitioners, who may not be able to leave a practice to take part in professional educational meetings.
+This is especially significant for continuing education for rural health practitioners, who may not be able to leave practice to take part in professional educational meetings.

 - There is immense pressure on radiologists, given the huge volume of images being produced worldwide combined with the shortage of radiologists.
 Teleradiology has become a financially advantageous approach to solving these issues.
-The technology has led to reduced workload on radiologists, faster turn-around time for patients, and cost savings for hospitals who find that teleradiology presents an attractive alternative to having radiologists available twenty-four hours a day.
+The technology has led to a reduced workload on radiologists, faster turn-around time for patients, and cost savings for hospitals who find that teleradiology presents an attractive alternative to having radiologists available twenty-four hours a day.